ethereum/consensus-specs/specs/merge/fork-choice.md

     """
     Run ``on_block`` upon receiving a new block.

-    An block that is asserted as invalid due to unavailable PoW block may be valid at a later time, consider scheduling it for later processing in such case.
+    A block that is asserted as invalid due to unavailable PoW block may be valid at a later time, consider scheduling it for later processing in such case.
     """
     block = signed_block.message